Skip to the main content.

 Allopathic programs, which lead to an MD, are the more widely known of the two main types of medical programs in the United States.
 Osteopathic programs, leading to a Doctor of Osteopathy (DO) degree, are less common.

-MD programs are probably what you think of when it comes to medical school, offering a comprehensive, research-based approach to treating illnesses and diseases.
-DO programs are more focused on a holistic approach, considering the person behind the disease and using a combination of therapy and touch-based treatments with traditional approaches.
+MD programs are what some people think of when it comes to medical school, offering a comprehensive, research-based approach to treating illnesses and diseases.
+DO programs, which are becoming larger in number, are more focused on a holistic approach, considering the person behind the disease and using a combination of therapy and touch-based treatments with traditional approaches.

 As of late, these two models have become increasingly similar, although the DO path is still often considered the less selective of the paths.